-Most of the high-end soccer cleats available have used incredibly advanced processes to ensure their soccer cleats fit as perfectly as possible to the player’s foot.
+Most of the high-end soccer cleats available have used incredibly advanced processes to ensure their soccer cleats fit the player’s foot as perfectly as possible.

-A combination of the choice of material, as well as the intricate design of the shape, enable these soccer cleats to fit a snugly as they can.
+A combination of the choice of material, as well as the intricate design of the shape, enable these soccer cleats to fit as snugly as they can.

 The cheaper soccer cleats are designed to have a more generic shape.